Lela E. Rogers: Beginnings

-She'd eventually become a theater reporter for The Fort Worth Record in Fort Worth, Texas, where Ginger was first raised.
+She would eventually become a theater reporter for The Fort Worth Record in Fort Worth, Texas, where Ginger was first raised.

 Screenwriting endeavors

 After obtaining a divorce when Ginger was 3, Lela eventually moved to Hollywood, and by 1916, she was writing scripts under the name Lela Liebrand.
 At this time, she wrote stories for child actress Baby Marie Osborne, among other credits.
 She also traveled to Kansas to write, direct, and produce a tourism film while working for Pathé.

 Service with Marines

 During World War I, she was one of the first women to enlist in the Marine Corps, where she handled publicity.
 She eventually became the only female editor of Marine newspaper, Leatherneck.
 At this time, she served as secretary to Col. Albert S. McLemore.
 While enlisted, she also wrote and directed about 75,000 feet of film for the Marines.
 She married John Logan Rogers in Kansas City in 1920.